 Lava Tree Forest

 Located in Pāhoa in the Puna district, this eerie stretch of woods is made up of the ghostly shells of trees that were engulfed by a lava flow in the late 18th century.
 The pillars of basalt have been partially reclaimed by orchids, vines, and tropical flowers, but the shadows of the trees remain amidst a newer, younger canopy of monkeypod trees.
 Lava tubes riddle the grounds, which are easily explored by a short walking trail.
-Normally this Kona Coast attractions is open to the public, the park was closed in May 2018 due to the advancing eruption.
+Normally this Kona Coast attraction is open to the public, the park was closed in May 2018 due to the advancing eruption.